jmanager25/tavares-barbershop/README.md

 ## Features

-The website us comprised of three pages (home page, gallery page and book appointment page), all of them accssible from the navigation bar.
+The website is comprised of three pages (home page, gallery page and book appointment page), all of them accessible from the navigation bar.

 ### Existing Features